Asbestos in Drywall

 Any worker involved in the manufacture, installation, or repair of asbestos drywall may have experienced significant asbestos exposure.
 However, drywall workers are not the only workers that may be exposed.

-Workers in environments where asbestos drywall is being installed or repaired and workers whose professions require them to damage walls may also be exposed to asbestos in drywall.
+Workers in environments where asbestos drywall is being installed or repaired, as well as those whose professions require them to damage walls, may face occupational exposure to asbestos in drywall.
 This includes workers in the following occupations:

 Joint compound is applied wet, allowed to dry, then sanded in order to make it blend with the rest of the drywall.
 This creates significant dust with heavy asbestos exposure, resulting in a heightened risk of asbestos illnesses.
 Our law firm won a $4.5 million asbestos verdict on behalf of a man who developed an asbestos-related illness from two years of asbestos exposure through joint compound.